 In this unfortunate case, the billing adjustment exceeded the original shipping cost based on the shipper’s input.
 We suggest triple checking the measurements of your palletized shipment and as we can see here, don’t just assume you have a standard pallet or don’t guess the size of your pallet as this can be a costly mistake.

 You Can’t Beat the Carrier’s Technology

-You’ve probably picked up on a theme here: Being inaccurate in your measurements can be an expensive mistake, and in all three of these examples, the billing adjustment was due to the shipper not providing accurate measurements and weight.
+You’ve probably picked up on a theme here.
+Being inaccurate in your measurements or guessing the weight can be an expensive mistake.
+In all three of these examples, the billing adjustment was due to the shipper not providing accurate measurements and/or weight.
 Making your best guess isn’t good enough.

 Today’s carriers employ technology that makes them exact on all their figures.
 Forklifts have built-in digital scales, and every piece of cargo is weighed.
 As for the width, length and height of your cargo, carriers use industry-specific measuring devices that incorporate lasers and computers to report your cargo’s accurate measurements in an instant.
 There is no way to get around the carrier’s technology.
 You must be accurate.